 Overall, it’s a good call recording and summarization tool.
 However, the lack of capabilities in taking advantage of the summary for actionable next steps like email creation, and the unavailability of insights based on buyer engagement and excitement levels makes its price tag seem a little steep.

-Other sales conversation intelligence tools like Wingman are also coming up with summarization capabilities, and more will come.
+Other sales conversation intelligence tools like Wingman are also coming up with summarization capabilities, and more will enter this growing space pretty soon.
 Consumers are going to have plenty of choice going forward. :)

 When making a decision of what AI summarization tool to use and purchase, it’s important to keep in mind what your key factors are - optimizing on price, capabilities, ability to out-innovate the market, ease of use and customizability would all be important factors in this evaluation.

-And if you’re looking to evaluate a summarization tool in the near future - check out Sybill’s Magic Summaries.
+If looking to evaluate an AI summarization tool in the near future, do check out Sybill’s Magic Summaries.
+It’s got some real magic up its sleeve!